Last Updated: July 2026

 Here is the angle almost every smart home blog completely misses.

 Everyone covers the one-time rebate.
-Buy a smart thermostat, claim your $50–$150 utility rebate, done.
+Buy a best smart thermostat, claim your $50–$150 utility rebate, done.
 That story ends after one transaction.

 Most homeowners stumble onto smart thermostat demand response credits while researching government rebate programs covering smart home devices in 2026 — and then realize the thermostat sitting on their wall has been quietly eligible for annual utility payments they never knew existed.
 The demand response credit is not the rebate.
 It is what comes after the rebate — and it keeps paying you every single year.